soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/get-started-with-ti.md

 Threat investigation and response capabilities help drive insights into threats and related response actions that are available in the Office 365 Security &amp; Compliance Center.
 These insights can help your organization's security team protect Office 365 users from email or file based attacks.
 The capabilities help monitor signals and gathers data from multiple sources, such as user activity, authentication, email, compromised PCs, and security incidents.
 Business decision makers and Office 365 global administrators, security administrators, and security analysts can all use this information to understand and respond to threats against Office 365 users and protect their intellectual property.

 > [!IMPORTANT]
-> Office 365 Threat Intelligence is now Office 365 Advanced Threat Protection Plan 2, with additional threat protection capabilities.
+> Office 365 Threat Intelligence is now Office 365 Advanced Threat Protection Plan 2, along with additional threat protection capabilities.
 To learn more, see [Office 365 Advanced Threat Protection plans and pricing](https://products.office.com/exchange/advance-threat-protection) and the [Office 365 Advanced Threat Protection Service Description](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description).

 ## Get acquainted with the Threat dashboard, Explorer, and Incidents

-These threat investigation and response capabiltiies surface in the Security &amp; Compliance Center, as a set of tools and response workflows, including the [Threat dashboard](get-started-with-ti.md#dashboard), [Threat Explorer](get-started-with-ti.md#explorer), [Incidents](get-started-with-ti.md#incidents), [Attack Simulator](attack-simulator.md), and Automated Investigations & Response.
+These threat investigation and response capabilities surface in the Security &amp; Compliance Center, as a set of tools and response workflows, including the [Threat dashboard](get-started-with-ti.md#dashboard), [Threat Explorer](get-started-with-ti.md#explorer), [Incidents](get-started-with-ti.md#incidents), [Attack Simulator](attack-simulator.md), and Automated Investigations & Response.

 ### Threat dashboard